 What are people searching for relating to that subject?

 Why do existing GIFs for that subject matter suck?

 We came up with the idea of creating a Happy New Year GIF and then used our brand colors and a space theme that resonates with our name.

 Moving forward we are experimenting with GIFs that could live on the Internet for many years to come and take a life of their own.
 For example, after the success of our 20th birthday anniversary GIF, we thought about creating GIFs for every milestone birthday like the one below.
 This one has had more than 270,000 views in the last few weeks.

 Using our search engine optimization (SEO) expertise we looked at Google Trends data to see what search terms were popular for New Years GIFs and used these in our hashtags.
 We realized when adding a GIF to GIPHY that the name of the GIF becomes the HTML page title and we discovered that you want to match the main content of the GIF to the name and hashtag so that they would rank well in Google image searches.
-We are still learning and you can see the mistake we made below but the GIF is still getting tens of thousands of views daily.
+We are still learning as we go and at the time of writing, the GIF is still getting tens of thousands of views daily.